-However, educators understand distance education is/was not an ideal replacement for in-person, classroom learning for most students, and educators have been concerned about the impact the COVID-19 crisis is having on education equity.
+However, educators understand distance education is/was not an ideal replacement for in-However, educators understand distance education is not an ideal replacement for in-person, classroom learning for most students, and educators have been concerned about the impact the COVID-19 crisis is having on education equity.

 In a nationwide survey of educators conducted by the National Education Association last year, educators’ top concerns with distance learning were providing the same level of education for all students, the complexity of teaching students with disabilities, and absenteeism among students.

-Educators who work in schools with a higher percentage of students receiving free and reduced lunch reported lower class attendance and felt distance learning was less effective for their students.
+Educators who work in schools with higher percent of students receiving free and reduced lunch reported lower class attendance and felt distance learning was less effective for their students.

 NSEA PROPOSED AMENDMENT TO SB173

 We also are resubmitting an amendment for the committee’s consideration related to retirement benefits for education support professionals, who, unlike their licensed counterparts, would otherwise not accrue retirement service credits during the summer months they are not working.

 Amendment to Section 1, Subsection 5

 5. The compensation that is paid to an employee pursuant to subsection 3 must not be included for the purposes of calculating the future retirement benefits of the employee., unless that employee is a 9, 10, or 11-month employee who otherwise would not accrue retirement service credits during the summer months.